SCHOOL RULES AND EXPECTATIONS

 If in doubt on any matter, parents are encouraged to contact the Student Centre, especially before purchasing items which may not be accepted.
 N.B.
 This particularly applies to shoes and piercings.

 All items must be named and are students’ own responsibility; the College accepts no liability for lost items.
-Uniform should be in good condition, not stained or ripped, and with all buttons in place.
+The uniform should be in good condition, not stained or ripped, and with all buttons in place.